whitemike889/react-goku/README.md

 5. Profit! use that function wherever you want!

 ## TODO:
-* input from buttons, not OS keyboard
+- [x] input from buttons, not OS keyboard
-* deleting sudoku boards
-* updating sudoku boards, need to introduce primaryKey
+- [x] updating sudoku boards, need to introduce primaryKey
-* refactor to idiomatic react code : sorry came from Java and Go
+- [x] refactor to idiomatic react code : sorry came from Java and Go
-* Realm Results should "auto-update" the list? or is it only "auto-updated" if it is already in the list? so adding new models I have to manually update the list again?
+- [ ] deleting sudoku boards
-* Learn some integration testing for React Native
+- [ ] Learn some integration testing for React Native
-* (∩｀-´)⊃━☆ﾟ.*･｡ﾟ Animations! oooooooh!!!!
+- [ ] (∩｀-´)⊃━☆ﾟ.*･｡ﾟ Animations! oooooooh!!!!